nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Assigns or unassigns the specified teammate from address book to a task from task panel.

 Format: `task assign TASK_INDEX [+@PERSON_INDEX]…​ [+@PERSON_NAME]…​ [-@PERSON_INDEX]…​ [-@PERSON_NAME]…​`
-* +@: Assigns the persons at the specified PERSON_INDEXs, or with the PERSON_NAME, from `address book` to task at the specified TASK_INDEX from `task list`.
+* +@: Assigns the teammates at the specified PERSON_INDEXs, or with the PERSON_NAME, from `address book` to task at the specified TASK_INDEX from `task list`.
-* -@: Unassigns the persons at the specified PERSON_INDEXs, or with the PERSON_NAME, from `address book` from task at the specified TASK_INDEX from `task list`.
+* -@: Unassigns the teammates at the specified PERSON_INDEXs, or with the PERSON_NAME, from `address book` from task at the specified TASK_INDEX from `task list`.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A task can have 0 or more assigned teammates.
 </div>

 Examples:
-* `task assign 1 +@1 +@Alex Yeoh -@Bernice Yu` assigns the 1st person and "Alex Yeoh" from the address book to the 1st task from task list, and unassigns "Bernice Yu" from the same task.
+* `task assign 1 +@1 +@Alex Yeoh -@Bernice Yu` assigns the 1st teammate and "Alex Yeoh" from the address book to the 1st task from task list, and unassigns "Bernice Yu" from the same task.

 ---
 ### Marking completed Tasks: `task mark`